 Smith and other opponents to the proposal called on the commission to delay a vote until two newly elected members take their seats next month.

-WSB Radio’s Jonathan O’Brien reports opponents continue to express their concern that the proposal will have a negative impact on customers.
+WSB Radio’s Jonathan O’Brien reports opponents voiced their concern that the proposal would have a negative impact on customers.

 “Georgia Power gets everything it asks for, while families get decades of higher bills,” Brionte McCorkle with Georgia Conservations Voters says.